Liberty ship: Design

 The design was modified by the United States Maritime Commission, in part to increase conformity to American construction practices, but more importantly to make it even quicker and cheaper to build.
 The US version was designated 'EC2-S-C1': 'EC' for Emergency Cargo, '2' for a ship between 400 and 450 ft long (Load Waterline Length), 'S' for steam engines, and 'C1' for design C1.
-The new design replaced much riveting, which accounted for one-third of the labor costs, with welding, and had oil-fired boilers.
+The new design replaced much riveting (which accounted for one-third of previous designs labor costs) with welding, and had oil-fired boilers.
 It was adopted as a Merchant Marine Act design, and production awarded to a conglomerate of West Coast engineering and construction companies headed by Henry J. Kaiser known as the Six Companies.
 Liberty ships were designed to carry 10000 LT of cargo, usually one type per ship, but, during wartime, generally carried loads far exceeding this.

 On 27 March 1941, the number of lend-lease ships was increased to 200 by the Defense Aid Supplemental Appropriations Act and increased again in April to 306, of which 117 would be Liberty ships.